msisdev/dotato/README.md

 # dotato
- A dotfile or symlink management tool
+A dotfile or symlink manager.